-The Counseling Office will be offering free and confidential counseling services starting on January 14, 2019.
+The Counseling Office offers free and confidential counseling services.
 Students looking to schedule a first time appointment, click here.
 Returning students, click here to schedule an appointment.
-For more information, please email email@example.com.
+For more information, please email firstname.lastname@example.org.

 Counseling Services supports the overall wellness of the campus community by providing access to free and confidential mental health counseling.
 Our counselors provide individual and campus-wide educational and referral services for mental health care.
 Individuals using this service will be assisted with compassion and dignity, and respected in a culturally sensitive, non-judgmental manner.

 Maria College provides initial assessment and screening for short-term therapy using an evidence-based approach including Solution-Focused, Cognitive Behavioral Therapies, Mindfulness or Positive Psychology method supporting a strength-based perspective.
 We offer individual, relationship, and group counseling; training and consultation about mental health concerns; crisis intervention and response; and referrals to other on- and off-campus services.
 All enrolled Maria College students are entitled to an initial consultation and options for future services will be discussed in their first appointment.
 Most students are seen for ten or fewer individual counseling sessions.
 Appointments are available by request.